WHAT ARE THE CARE INSTRUCTIONS? CAN I PUT MY GLASS IN THE DISHWASHER?

-Just be wary of temperature shock.
-So no ice or cold liquid until the glass has returned to room temperature.
+Please be wary of temperature shock after washing.
+No ice or cold liquid until the glass has returned to room temperature.

 CAN I ACTUALLY USE THE MORTAR AND PESTLE?